Haji Shariatullah: Reception

 The Faraizi Movement was very popular in its time among the general population and its remnants remain very popular to date.
 It began to circulate with astonishing speed from Madaripur to the districts of Dacca, Faridpur, Backergunge, Mymensingh and Comilla.
 Some wealthy Bengalis on the other hand, particularly the landlords of Dhaka, hence, reacted sharply against him and this caused a riot in Noyabari, Dacca.
 The reaction of these landlords, both Muslim and Hindu, as well as European indigo planters, caused the movement to become a socio-economic issue.

 Gradually, incidents caused by the Faraizi movement could be witnessed in various parts of Bengal.
 The outraged landlords built up a propaganda campaign with the British officials, incriminating the Faraizis with mutinous mood.
 In 1837, these Hindu landlords accused Shariatullah of attempting to build up a monarchy of his own, similar in lines to Titumir.
 They also brought several lawsuits against the Faraizis, in which they benefitted dynamic cooperation of the European indigo planters.
 Shariatullah was placed under the detention of the police in more than one instance, for purportedly inciting agrarian turbulences in Faridpur.

 Death and legacy

-“Haji Shariatullah died at his native village Shamail in 1840 at the age of 59” and was buried in the backyard of his home.
-His grave was washed away in a flooding of his home, but his tomb inscription has been preserved by the Asiatic Society of Pakistan.
-After his death, the Faraizi Movement was led by Dudu Miyan, Haji Shariatullah's only son and child.
+He died in 1840 at the age of 59 and was buried in the backyard of his home.
+His grave was washed away in a flood, but his tomb inscription has been preserved by the Asiatic Society of Pakistan.

-Shariatullah remains one of the most celebrated and prominent Muslim reformers to date, especially amongst the category of those who pertain to the history of Islamic leaders in the Indian sub-continent.
-He is very well known and acknowledged by Muslim communities of Bangladesh, India, and Pakistan with his Faraizi Movement as being the epitome of his legacy and services.
-Details about Faraizi Movement can be found in common school textbooks as well as in Islamic historical books.
 After the death of Haji Shariatullah in 1840, leadership of the Faraizi movement passed to his only son, Muhsinuddin Ahmad popularly known as Dudu Miyan.

 Palong thana of Madaripur, a district in the Dhaka Division of Bangladesh, was named Shariatpur District in honor of Haji Shariatullah.

 Bangladesh issued a postage stamp commemorating him on 10 March 1993.

 As of 2005, the 450 m Haji Shariatullah Bridge over the Arial Khan River on the Mawa-Bhanga highway in Shibchar is named after him.

 A biography film was made in Bangladesh titled Haji Shariatullah directed by Hafizuddin and portrayed by Ilias Kanchan.